open-mpic/aws-lambda-python/README.md

 Documentation based on the API specification can be viewed [here](https://open-mpic.org/documentation.html).

 ## Development
-Code changes can easily be deployed by editing the .py files and then rezipping the project via `./zip-all.sh`.
+Code changes can easily be deployed by editing the .py files and then rezipping the project via `./zip-all.sh` and `./2-package.sh` in the `layer` directory.
 Then, running `tofu apply` run from the open-tofu directory will update only on the required resources and leave the others unchanged.
-If any `.tf.template` files are changed or `config.yaml` is edited, `./configure.py` must be rerun followed by `tofu apply` in the open-tofu directory.
+If any `.tf.template` files are changed or `config.yaml` is edited, `hatch run ./configure.py` must be rerun followed by `tofu apply` in the open-tofu directory.

 `.generated.tf` files should not be edited directly and are not checked into git.
 Edit `.tf.template` files and regenerate the files via `./configure.py`.